Craftingkilla1/minecraft-plugins/Core-Utils/README.md

     }
 );

-// Create a confirmation inventory with message (new in v1.1.0) Inventory confirmInventory = InventoryUtil.createConfirmationInventory(
+// Create a confirmation inventory with message Inventory confirmInventory = InventoryUtil.createConfirmationInventory(
     "&8Confirm Delete",
     "&cAre you sure you want to delete this item?",